What’s in a Name?

 Talking About Titles:

 In our Issue 6 blog series, we’re talking about titles.
-Do they affect they way you read a story?
+Do they affect the way you read a story?
 Are they important to you?
 Previously, D.A.
-Hosek shared his thoughts on naming his stories in What We Talk About When We Talk About Titles
+Hosek shared his thoughts on naming his stories in What We Talk About When We Talk About Titles.

-You can read Emma’s story and 11 other works by New Zealand and international authors in Issue 6, available now.
+You can read Emma’s story and 11 other works by New Zealand and international authors in Issue 6.

 What’s in a Name?

 When it comes to fiction, everything and nothing.
 Like most writers, I agonise over titles, because what you name a story is the first interaction readers have with it.
 A title is a writer’s calling card, a way to get invited in or shut out in the cold by someone pretending not to be home.
 A great title pulls you in, seduces you, promises you the world.
 There were surely many complicated and laudable reasons why Elizabeth Gilbert’s Eat, Pray, Love became a global phenomenon, but that killer title surely had something to do with its curb appeal.
 (It’s hard to imagine it being as popular had it been called, I don’t know, My Year of Swanning Around Europe and Asia.)